-All references to Bible page numbers refer to the New American Study 1 Bible, Giant Print.
-See this link http://christassembly.org/studybible.
+All references to Bible page numbers refer to the study bible.
+See this 1 link http://christassembly.org/study-bible.
 Because verbs alone in the original languages of the Bible (Greek, Aramaic, Hebrew) often do not express time, the context of each verse and the verbs used there must be examined carefully to determine time references.
 So, throughout this study, timing can be a very big issue.
 The books mentioned about men include: (1) The Book of the Living.
-Psalm 69:28, page 921; Exodus 32:32, page 144; contains the names of those alive on earth during any time period; apparently updated as people live and die.
-(2) The Book of Wanderings.
-Psalm 56:8, page 909; contains the account of the wanderings of man; unknown when written, but perhaps before the man was alive.
-(3) The Book of the Righteous.
+Psalm 69:28, page 921; Exodus 32:32, page 144; contains the names of those alive on earth during any time period; apparently updated as people live and die; (2) The Book of Wanderings.
+Psalm 56:8, page 909; contains the account of the wanderings of man; unknown when written, but perhaps before the man was alive; (3) The Book of the Righteous.
 Psalm 69:28, page 921; contains only the names of the righteous; written during the lifetime of the believer; perhaps the name entered at the moment of salvation; (4) The Book of Days.
-Psalm 139:16, page 993; contains all the days ordained for man; written before man lived.
-(5) The Book of Remembrance.
-Malachi 3:16-18, page 1497; contains the names of people who fear God and esteem Him; used at the judgment to distinguish the righteous from the wicked; written during the physical life of the righteous and wicked; (6) The Book of Life.
-Philippians 4:3, page 1839; Revelation 3:5, page 1917; Revelation 17:8, page 1934; Revelation 20:15, page 1939; contains the names of only born-again believers; written before the foundation of the world; probably the same as the Book of Life of the Lamb; and (7) The Book of Life of the Lamb.
-Revelation 13:8, page 1929; Revelation 21:27, page 1940; contains the name of born-again believers; written before the foundation of the world Revelation 13:8, page 1929.
-See chart of about various books, and some of them concern the concept of life.
+Psalm 139:16, page 993; contains all the days ordained for man; written before man lived; (5) The Book of Turning Away.
+Jeremiah 17, 13, page 1211; contains the names of people who have turned away on earth because they have forsaken the fountain of living water, even the LORD; (6) The Book of Remembrance.
+Malachi 3:16-18, page 1497; contains the names of people who fear God and esteem Him; used at the judgment to distinguish the righteous from the wicked; written during the physical life of the righteous and wicked); (7) The Book of Life.
+Philippians 4:3, page 1839; Revelation 3:5, page 1917; Revelation 17:8, page 1934; Revelation 20:15, page 1939; contains the names of only born-again believers; written before the foundation of the world; probably the same as the Book of Life of the Lamb; and (8) The Book of Life of the Lamb.
+Revelation 13:8, page 1929; Revelation about various books, and some of them concern the concept of life.
 As we will see, God distinguishes between mortal life on earth, and eternal life with Him.
-Books in Appendix A.